Ethnography – An observational science providing accounts of particular culture, society, or community.

 The displays that confront us on our travels are an assault on the senses, the colours and the cheesiness of it all.
 The sheer volumes of these products peddled every day are surely a strain on the environment and earths resources!

-But beyond the tourist mafia. these products start to bring a smile to ones face.
-They offer a interesting creation, blending colours, shapes and patterns into view.
+But beyond the tourist mafia, these products start to bring a smile to ones face.
+They offer interesting new creations, blending colours, shapes and patterns into a new vision and art form.

-These photographs explore these creations, offering the viewer a different view of some of the finest collections of tat I have come across, taking the Kitsch into a an art form.
+These photographs explore these new artistic creations, offering the viewer a different view of some of the finest collections of tat I have come across, taking the Kitsch into a an art form.

 *Tat - a term, found particularly in England, referring to anything which appears shabby, cheap and tasteless.